Pulselyre/UpbeatUI/README.md

 UpbeatUI supports `.NET Core 3.0`, `.NET Core 3.1`, `.NET 5`, `.NET 6`, `.NET 7`, and `.NET 8`.

-Please note that UpbeatUI is fairly new and may have unidentified bugs or performance inefficiencies.
+UpbeatUI is not widely used and thus may have unidentified bugs or performance inefficiencies.
 Please see the [Contributing](#contributing) section for information on how to help make UpbeatUI better.
 See the [To-Do List](#to-do-list) for planned future work.

+> UpbeatUI was originally split from the codebase for [Pulselyre](https://www.pulselyre.com/), a live MIDI sequencing application designed for touch input.

 ## Installation